SharathPROG/Matplotlib/README.md

 _Step 2.
 Define Variables and figure and axes._

 Since we defined our variables in the first section, this is not necessary.
-In the application section, when we are working with dataframes, we're going to want to define our variables equal to portions of the dataframe.
-We do however want to write the following code to define the plot size before we plot our data.
+In the application section, when we are working with dataframes, at this stage we will often define variables equal to subsets of the dataframe i.e. a certain column.
+In this simple example, however, this is not necessary, but we still want to write the following code to define the plot size before we plot our data.

 ```
 fig, ax = plt.subplots(figsize=(10, 6)) # this creates the plot size